Change Point Estimation in a Dynamic Stochastic Block Model: Comparison of the ``Every time point clustering algorithm" vs the 2-step algorithm

+\begin{remark} One may wonder regarding dense settings (similar discussion is true for the sparse graphs as well) where SNR-DSBM holds, but neither (A1) nor SNR-ER do.
+Examples \ref{example: v10new1} and \ref{example: v10new2} introduce such settings in the context of changes in the connection probabilities and in the community structures, respectively.
+The methods discussed in Sections \ref{sec: DSBM} and \ref{sec: 2step} fail to detect the change-point under the above-presented settings.
+Therefore, alternative strategies need to be investigated.
+One possibility for the case of a single change-point being present was discussed in Remark \ref{rem: nc} and more details are given in Example \ref{example: v10new3}.
+Another setting that does not require clustering is presented in Example \ref{example: v10new4} and builds on the model discussed in \cite{G2015rate}.
+However, the setting in Example \ref{example: v10new4} is very specific involving two parameters only.
+Nevertheless, a generally applicable strategy is currently lacking for the regime where SNR-DSBM holds, but neither SNR-ER or (A1) does.
+This constitutes an interesting direction for future research. \end{remark}

-\section{Comparison of the ``Every time point clustering algorithm"' vs the 2-step algorithm}
+\section{Comparison of the ``Every time point clustering algorithm" vs the 2-step algorithm}

 Our analysis up to this point has highlighted the following key findings.
-If the total signal is strong enough (i.e. SNR-ER holds), then it is beneficial to use the $2$-step algorithm that provides consistent estimates of {\em all} DSBM parameters at {\em reduced computational cost}.
-On the other hand, if the signal is not adequately strong (i.e. SNR-ER fails to hold, but SNR-DSBM holds) then the only option available is to use the computationally expensive ``every time point algorithm", provided that (A1) also holds.
-Our discussion in Section \ref{sec:A1} indicates that (A1) is not an innocuous condition and may fail to hold in real application settings.
+If the total signal is strong enough (that means if SNR-ER holds), then it is beneficial to use the $2$-step algorithm that provides consistent estimates of \textit{all} DSBM parameters at \textit{reduced computational cost}.
+On the other hand, if the signal is not adequately strong (that means if SNR-ER fails to hold, but SNR-DSBM holds) then the only option available is to use the computationally expensive ``every time point algorithm", provided that (A1) also holds.
+Our discussion in Section \ref{sec:A1} indicates that (A1) (and (A1*)) is not an innocuous condition and may fail to hold in real application settings.